KTH/devops-course/contributions/executable-tutorial/taqui/README.md

 GitHub: [Internet-Person-IP](https://github.com/Internet-Person-IP)

 ## Proposal
-I want to create an Executable Tutorial for creating a CI/CD pipeline for a Kubernetes Cluster.
+I want to create an Executable Tutorial for creating a CI/CD pipeline for a Kubernetes Cluster using Terraform.
 The frontend will be super simple with a counter and click function.

-The current structure of the tutorial:
+The current structure of the tutorial creating a terraform template that does this:

 - Creating the initial frontend, set up frontend with simple tests
 - Creating a small cluster